cubexch/ws-api/generated/md/src/market_data.md

 ### MarketByPrice
 Market by price snapshot message.
-This is chunked into `numChunks` and starts with `chunk = 0`.
-A snapshot is sent on first connect. `Level`'s should be concatened until `chunk = numChunks - 1`.
+This is chunked into `num_chunks` and starts with `chunk = 0`.
+A snapshot is sent on first connect. `Level`'s should be concatened until `chunk = num_chunks - 1`.
 Currently, the chunks and levels are streamed from tightest price level outwards with interleaved Bid and Ask levels, but no ordering is guaranteed.